-Messiah College Office of Admissions Campus Box 3005 One College Avenue Grantham, PA 17027 USA Email: intladmiss@messiah.edu http://www.messiah.edu/admi ssions/
+Messiah College Office of Admissions Suite 3005 One College Avenue Mechanicsburg, PA 17055 USA Email: intladmiss@messiah.edu

 Interviews

 The interview is required for students who apply via the Write Choice application method.
 For students who apply using the Standard Choice application, Messiah College does not require a personal interview for admission.
 However, we do strongly recommend an information session if you schedule an individual campus visit.
 During the information session, we will provide answers to any questions you or your parents may have and present information about the application process.
 The information session is a good opportunity for us to get to know you and for you to get to know Messiah College better.
 On occasion, the Admissions Office may require an interview in order to clarify personal or academic issues pertaining to a student's application for admission.